greenthegarden/greenthegarden.github.io/_posts/2016-10-16-openhab-installation.md

 #### Enable symbolic link support

-Add the following lines
+Add the following lines, under `[global]`

 ```
 follow symlinks = yes
 wide links = yes
 ```

+Comment out (place `;` at start of line) all references to printers.

 #### Share openhab folders

-Add the following lines to share pi home folder
+Add the following lines to the end of the file to share the specified directories.

+Share pi home directory:

 ```
 [pi Home]